How to trace LGBT ancestors

 Discover relatives in billions of online records.

 Our family trees are filled with people of all types, who lived extraordinary and sometimes ordinary lives.
 It is our task to discover as much as we can about our ancestors and record their stories.
 To do that, we cannot make assumptions or add our 21st-century ideas to their lives.
-In the last half-century, the Western world has become a more enlightened place for those who are lesbian, gay, bisexual or transgender (LGBT) – that is not to say we still have further to go.
-Our ancestors were not met with the same level of open-mindedness or acceptance, leading them to live hidden lives, which makes discovering their stories and their truth a little more difficult – but not impossible.
+In the last half-century, the Western world has become a more enlightened place for those who are lesbian, gay, bisexual or transgender (LGBT) – we still have further to go.
+Our ancestors were not met with the same level of open-mindedness or acceptance, leading them to live hidden lives.
+This makes discovering their stories and their truth a little more difficult – but not impossible.

 Look for personal accounts